 The general concept is to aggressively restrict carbohydrate intake (ex. ≤25 grams/day, or 5-10% of total calories) and increase fat intake to force the body into a state of ketosis.
 Ketosis is a natural metabolic process where the liver converts fat into fatty acids and ketone bodies.
 A prolonged lack of carbohydrates forces the body to use ketones as an energy source rather than glucose (metabolized from carbohydrates).
-It is important to note that insulin is also produced after intake of high-carbohydrate foods, as insulin is used to process glucose from said carbohydrates.

 Blood glucose remains normal on a ketogenic diet, as it can be derived from certain amino acids and metabolism of fatty acids.

 Ketosis occurs naturally in the body, regardless of the amount of carbohydrates one consumes.
 When the body runs out of glucose or stored glycogen—excess glucose converted/stored in the liver and muscles—ketosis begins.
 For example, the body burns fat and creates ketones while sleeping, switching up metabolism to utilize the most readily available energy source.
 Eating a low-carb, high-fat diet speeds up ketosis, a completely safe and normal process.